peninha/memoravel/README.md

 ```

 - **Initialization Parameters**:
-  - `limit` (int, optional): The maximum number of messages to be kept in memory.
-Default is `10`.
-If set to `0`, there is no limit.
+  - `limit` (int, optional): The maximum number of messages allowed in the history.
+Default is 10.
+Set to `0` for unlimited.
   - `max_tokens` (int, optional): The maximum number of tokens allowed in the history.
 Default is `8000`.
-  - `preserve_initial_memories` (int, optional): Number of initial messages that should not be removed during trimming.
-Useful for preserving system prompts or important initial instructions.
+  - `preserve_initial_memories` (int, optional): Number of initial memories to preserve.
+These messages will not be removed during trimming.
 Default is `0`.
-  - `preserve_system_memories` (bool, optional): If `True`, system messages (`role="system"`) will be preserved during trimming operations.
-Default is `True`
+  - `preserve_system_memories` (bool, optional): If True, system messages will be preserved during trimming.
+Default is `True`.
-  - `preserve_last_memories` (int, optional): Number of recent messages that should be preserved when trimming the history.
-Default is 1.
+  - `preserve_last_memories` (int, optional): Number of recent messages to preserve during trimming.
+Default is `1`.
-  - `model` (str, optional): The model name for which the history is being configured, usually the name of an OpenAI model (e.g., "gpt-4").
+  - `model` (str, optional): The model for which the encoding will be used, for token counting purposes.
+Default is `"gpt-4o"`.

 ### `add(role, content=None, **kwargs)`